Riad Salameh: Other allegations

 In July 2020, a group of Lebanese lawyers formally accused Salameh of various crimes, including the embezzlement of central bank assets, and the mismanagement of public funds.
 On 20 July, Lebanese judge Faisal Makki ordered a protective freeze on some of Salameh's assets after ruling in favor of a complaint that he had allegedly undermined the financial standing of the state.

 In August 2020, the Organized Crime and Corruption Reporting Project (OCCRP) reported that offshore companies owned by Salameh had overseas assets worth nearly US$100 million, primarily real estate, mostly in the United Kingdom, and also in Germany and Belgium.

 At the end of December 2020, Riad Salameh, pointed out by some of the demonstrators, announced the opening of an ethical investigation.
 The inquiry is to audit the country's financial system and to verify whether political figures have used their position to override banking restrictions on foreign currency withdrawals and transfers of funds abroad.

 In 2021, France and Switzerland opened investigations regarding money laundering by Salameh.

+He was sanctioned by the United States in August 2023.
+He is included in the Specially Designated Nationals and Blocked Persons List which results in his assets being frozen and U.S. persons being prohibited from dealing with him.

+He was detained in September 2024 after being questioned in several corruption cases and charged with embezzling $42 million in public funds.
+In October 2024, a judge in Mount Lebanon filed additional charges of illicit enrichment involving the renting of an apartment in France that was to be used as a substitute office for the Central Bank if necessary.